What is a shadow fork

 One of the most successful examples of a shadow fork in the cryptocurrency industry is Bitcoin Cash.
 It was created as a result of a dispute within the Bitcoin community.
 Bitcoin Cash aimed to increase the block size limit of the original Bitcoin, which would allow for faster and cheaper transactions.

-See also How much fork clearance gravel
+See also How to install a gm clutch fork

 2. Ethereum Classic: